maz-kar/TodoList/README.md

  - Add color scheme.
  - Add launch screen.
  - Save entities first with user defaults, CoreData and ultimately with SwiftData.
+ - Add delete and edit options to the entities.
+ - Separate views by extending the HomeView and creating private var out of each modular parts.

+05.10.24:
+- CoreData part

 ### Bugs:
+ - Back button color of the AddItemView